Constraint satisfaction problems for reducts of homogeneous graphs: Preliminaries

 If $f$ preserves all relations of a structure $\Gamma$, we say that $f$ is a \emph{polymorphism} of $\Gamma$, and that $f$ \emph{preserves} $\Gamma$.
 We write $\Pol(\Gamma)$ for the set of all polymorphisms of $\Gamma$.
 The unary polymorphisms of $\Gamma$ are just the \emph{endomorphisms} of $\Gamma$, and denoted by $\End(\Gamma)$.

 The set of all polymorphisms $\mathrm{Pol}(\Gamma)$ of a relational structure $\Gamma$ forms an algebraic object called a \emph{function clone} (see~\cite{Szendrei}, \cite{GoldsternPinsker}), which is a set of finitary operations defined on a fixed domain that is closed under composition and that contains all projections.
 Moreover, $\mathrm{Pol}(\Gamma)$ is closed in the \emph{topology of pointwise convergence}, i.e., an $n$-ary function $f$ is contained in $\Pol(\Gamma)$ if and only if for all finite subsets $A$ of $\Gamma^n$ there exists an $n$-ary $g\in\Pol(\Gamma)$ which agrees with $f$ on $A$.
-We will write $\overline{F}$ for the closure of a set $F$ of functions on a fixed domain in this topology; so $\overline{\Pol(\Gamma)}=\Pol(\Gamma)$. {This closure is sometimes referred to as \emph{local closure}, and closed sets as \emph{locally closed}.
-For an arbitrary set $F$ of functions on a fixed domain, when $\Gamma$ is the structure whose relations are precisely those which are preserved by all function in $F$, then $\Pol(\Gamma)$ is the smallest locally closed function clone containing $F$ (cf.~\cite{Szendrei}).}
+We will write $\overline{F}$ for the closure of a set $F$ of functions on a fixed domain in this topology; so $\overline{\Pol(\Gamma)}=\Pol(\Gamma)$.
+This closure is sometimes referred to as \emph{local closure}, and closed sets as locally closed, but we will use the terminology \emph{topologically closed} throughout this work.
+For an arbitrary set $F$ of functions on a fixed domain, when $\Gamma$ is the structure whose relations are precisely those which are preserved by all functions in $F$, then $\Pol(\Gamma)$ is the smallest topologically closed function clone containing $F$ (cf.~\cite{Szendrei}).

 When $\Gamma$ is a countable and $\omega$-categorical structure, then we can characterize primitive positive definable relations via $\Pol(\Gamma)$, as follows.